UniExeterRSE/intro-version-control/_episodes/02_motivation.md

 _combine other peoples' changes with your own_.
 The tooling enables you to do this in a structured way that makes combining changes transparent and less error-prone.
-Furthermore, the histories of each person's changes are recorded in one place, so that the record of changes to files is not siloed off amongst multiple person's computers.
+Furthermore, the histories of each person's changes are shared with each other, so that the record of changes to files is not split out amongst multiple person's computers.

 ## Why bother to use a version control system?